vilemduha/blendercam/scripts/addons/docs/workflows.rst

 `build_and_test.yaml` allows you to specify which version of Blender to build and test against, along with various other options.

 It will be triggered by a push or pull request and it will then:
-- checkout the repository and create the addon file
+* checkout the repository and create the addon file
-- either download a new version of Blender, or restore the version downloaded from the previous workflow run
+* either download a new version of Blender, or restore the version downloaded from the previous workflow run
-- install the addon and run the Test Suite
+* install the addon and run the Test Suite
-- upload the addon file that it created along with a log of the test results
+* upload the addon file that it created along with a log of the test results

 Create New Release
 ==================
 `create_release.yaml` allows you to specify the addon version that you want to create.

-The maintainer can decide whether the changes constitute a MAJOR, MINOR or PATCH release:
+The maintainer can decide whether the changes constitute a MAJOR, MINOR or PATCH release (e.g.: v1.5.12):
-- MAJOR - usually means many breaking changes
+* MAJOR - usually means many breaking changes - the 1 in v1.5.12
-- MINOR - a new feature, or changes that won't break compatibility with previous version
+* MINOR - a new feature, or changes that won't break compatibility with previous version - the .5 in 1.5.12
-- PATCH - a typo, or bugfix
+* PATCH - a typo, or bugfix - the .12 in 1.5.12

-With MAJOR, MINOR and PATCH corresponding with the version numbers 1.5.12:
-- MAJOR - 1
-- MINOR - .5
-- PATCH - .12

 Docs Pages
 ==========